ublue-os/website/docs/images/bazzite/FAQ.md

 Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on this.
 You can pin your current deployment with `sudo ostree admin pin 0` in a host terminal.
 You can also rollback in the GRUB menu.

 ## Why use Fedora?
-SteamOS is based on Arch Linux.
+SteamOS is based on Arch Linux

 SteamOS is based on Arch Linux, but the base packages and drivers get updates at a much slower pace than using vanilla Arch and updating yourself.
 Bazzite will follow Fedora's updates which means it will always be ahead of SteamOS in terms of newer software and drivers.